ronzohan/PercentageLayout/README.md

 ## Requirements
 - **iOS 16 or above**
 ## Introduction
-`PercentageLayout` is a library that provides the layout `PercentageHStack` that can assign its subviews a percentage of its total width.
+`PercentageLayout` is a SwiftUI library that provides the layout `PercentageHStack` that can assign its subviews a percentage of its total width.

 This library uses the new `Layout` Protocol which was introduced on iOS 16.
 If you want to know more about the `Layout` protocol, you can watch this WWDC session https://developer.apple.com/videos/play/wwdc2022/10056/